 - 1. Ensure ALL program staff are trained in diversity, inclusion and welcoming, accessibility, belonging, and equity.
 Explain why this is important.
 Work to gain buy-in from all staff. - 2.
-Recruit staff, especially mentors and coaches, from target communities who share or have similar experiences with potential customers. - 3.
-Ensure ALL program staff behaviors align with the core values and practices.
+Recruit staff, especially mentors and coaches, from the equity investment eligible communities and other target populations (such as foster care alumni or returning residents) who have shared or similar experiences with potential participants. - 3.
+Ensure ALL program staff model behaviors align with equity values and practices.